-The best part is this novel lets you experience two types of love, one is spiritual love and human love.
-You get to experience these two love side by side, which makes this novel a complete hit amongst its peers!
+The best part is this novel lets you experience two types of love; one is spiritual love and human love.
+You get to experience these two love side by side.
+It makes this novel a complete hit amongst its peers!

-Every once in a while, in a discussion on “Love,” someone would end up recommending their top picks to read concerning the topic, and “The Forty Rules of Love” by Elif Shafaq would be there on the list.
+Every once in a while, in a discussion on “Love,” someone would end up recommending their top picks to read concerning the topic.
+The “The Forty Rules of Love” by Elif Shafak would be there on the list.

 The story begins with a heart-wrenching incident of Ella getting cheated on by her husband.
 To move forward in life with this burden, she gets a new job as a reviewer.
-Her first task is to review the book Sweet Blasphemy, which s the other part of the book having the story of Shams of Tabriz and Maulana Rumi.
+Her first task is to review the book, Sweet Blasphemy.
+It is the other part of the book having the story of Shams of Tabriz and Maulana Rumi.

 The story’s start can be summarized from the lines in the book, which encapsulates the idea that “Love has this quality to transform humans and allow them to see things differently.”

 Every true love and friendship is a story of an unexpected transformation.
-If we are the same person before and after we loved, that means we haven’t loved enough.”
+If we are the same person before and after we loved, that means we haven’t loved enough.

 Ella found how unhappy she was in her life and what she really wanted after feeling for Aziz.
 Rumi discovered his true poetic self after developing a bond with a mystic Sufi.

-People are bound to reject what seems unusual and different from the normal, and that’s exactly what Shams of Tabraiz had to face initially.
-It has always been the course of things, and getting past these worldly societal norms and dwelling into a self-discovery journey is what these forty rules of Love are all about.
+People are bound to reject what seems unusual and different from the normal.
+That’s exactly what Shams of Tabraiz had to face initially.
+It has always been the course of things.
+Getting past these worldly societal norms and dwelling on a self-discovery journey is what these forty rules of Love are all about.

 The prologue does give away a hint as to what the reader should expect:

-“If a stone hits a river, the river will treat it as yet another commotion in its already tumultuous course.
+If a stone hits a river, the river will treat it as yet another commotion in its already tumultuous course.
 Nothing unusual.
 Nothing unmanageable.
 If a stone hits a lake, however, the lake will never be the same again.

-Each chapter is a crisp tale of the unfolding of the events taking place through narrations and are set in different eras.
-One is happening in mid-thirteenth century Turkey and the other in twenty-first-century America.
+Each chapter is a crisp tale of the unfolding of the events taking place through narrations.
+Furthermore, they are set in different eras.
+One is happening in mid-thirteenth century Turkey.
+The other in twenty-first-century America.
 Two very different worlds were trying to make sense of one common idea.

-The track is primarily narrated by the character of Ella, and it makes it a little boring.
-The other track has characters besides the character of Shams of Tabraiz and Rumi, and that’s riveting, to say the least.
+The track is primarily narrated by the character of Ella which makes it a little boring.
+The other track has characters besides the character of Shams of Tabraiz and Rumi.
+That’s riveting, to say the least.
 It keeps you hooked as to what Rumi’s family has to say and the characters like that of the Sulaiman the Drunk, Desert Rose the Harlot, and Hasan the Beggar.
 It lets you see the world through people’s eyes that belong to the different strata of the same society.
 They live very different lives while being in the same place and have opinions based on their individual experiences.

 It might leave a lasting impact on one and might not change a thing for the other, as that is the beauty of words.
-It strikes everyone differently, and words are so powerful that it can change a heart or pierce through it, touch souls, leave them untouched, heal them, break them, and allow everyone to have a rather personal association with it.
+Hence, it strikes everyone differently.
+Words are so powerful that they can change a heart or pierce through it, touch souls, leave them untouched, heal them, break them, and allow everyone to have a rather personal association with it.